You’re sitting at your desk, fingers hovering over a keyboard, ready to dive into a world of clicks, bumps, and smooth glides.

 Cherry MX Keyboard Switches Color Guide

-You’re browsing switches and suddenly it’s a rainbow—red, brown, blue?
+You’re browsing switches and suddenly it’s a rainbow.
+Red, brown, blue?

-Thank Cherry for that color-coded chaos.
 They kicked off the trend in the ’80s, and now everyone plays along.

 Red means smooth and light.